vrcx-team/VRCX/README.md

 ### **SteamVR Overlay not working**

+- Try launch VRCX with the launch parameter `--gpufix`.
 - Disable SteamVR safe mode.
 - If your computer has an iGPU follow these [steps](https://www.windowsdigitals.com/force-chrome-firefox-game-to-use-nvidia-gpu-integrated-graphics/).